-Items Measurement Bases
+Measurement Bases

-Derivative financial instruments Fair value
+Fair value

-Financial assets at fair value through Fainvalva

-profit or loss (FVPL) Investments in debt instruments at fair Fair value

-value through other comprehensive
+Fair value

-income (FVOCI) Fair value
+Fair value

-Retirement benefits liability Present value of the defined benefit

-obligation less fair value of plan assets
+Present value of the defined benefit obligation less fair value of plan assets

 Functional and Presentation Currency

 The consolidated financial statements are presented in Philippine peso, which is the Parent Company's functional currency.
 All financial information presented in Philippine peso is rounded off to the nearest million (P000,000), except when otherwise indicated.